-The Group does not have any significant credit risk exposure to any single counterparty or any group of counterparties having similar characteristics.
+The Group does not have any significant credit risk exposure to any single counterparty or any Group of counterparties having similar characteristics.
 The carrying amount of financial assets recorded in the financial statements, net of any allowances for losses, represents the group's maximum exposure to credit risk.

-Impairment loss on financial assets amounting to \$177,865 (2019: \$27,632) was recognised in profit or loss for the year.
+Net impairment loss on financial assets amounting to \$369 (2020: \$177,865) was recognised in profit or loss for the year.